French Curriculum Statement

 Impact of MFL:

-Our French curriculum will ensure that all pupils in KS2 develop the key skills as set out in the national curriculum, as well as develop a love of languages and an appreciation of other cultures.
+Children record their learning in books with, when appropriate, written work in the front and a dictionary in the back which is built upon as they learn new vocabulary.
+Our French curriculum will ensure that all pupils in KS2 develop the key skills as set out in the national curriculum, as well as develop a love of languages and an appreciation and respect of other cultures.
 The national curriculum aims are that all pupils:

 A breakdown of the attainment targets for each year group can be found here: